-Decorating a new space, or reimagining a fresh new look for a space you’ve lived in for a while, can be an exciting and often daunting project to tackle.
+When you decorate your house with color or reimagine a fresh new look for a space you’ve lived in for a while, it can be an exciting and possibly daunting project to tackle.
 One way to quickly and effectively start the process is by selecting a fresh color scheme for your walls, furniture, and decor.
-By starting with the color story you want throughout, it can make the redesign more organized, less stressful and way more fun to put together.
+By starting with the color story you want throughout, it can make the redesign more organized, less stressful, and way more fun to put together.

 Picking a color palette can be overwhelming to begin researching and shopping for, but thankfully there are several ways to get inspiration.
 If you’re someone who loves color, think of the ones that you want to live with each day and start from there to find a neutral to balance it out.